joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 When you run this program, you will see the following:

 <pre>
-1 is even
+0 is even
-2 is odd
+1 is odd
-3 is even
+2 is even
 ...
+9 is odd
-10 is odd
+10 is even
 </pre>

 We can also use a loop to calculate the sum of all the number between 1 and 10: